FBerding/aifeducation/README.md

 Classification tasks require the transformation of raw texts into a representation with numbers.
-For this step, *aifeducation* supports new approaches such as ModernBERT (Warner et al. 2024), MPNet (Song et al. 2020), BERT (Devlin et al. 2019), RoBERTa (Liu et al. 2019), DeBERTa version 2 (He et al. 2020), Funnel-Transformer (Dai et al. 2020), and Longformer (Beltagy, Peters & Cohan 2020).
+For this step, *aifeducation* supports new approaches such as modernBERT (Warner et al. 2024), MPNet (Song et al. 2020), BERT (Devlin et al. 2019), RoBERTa (Liu et al. 2019), DeBERTa version 2 (He et al. 2020), Funnel-Transformer (Dai et al. 2020), and Longformer (Beltagy, Peters & Cohan 2020).